Where Will the New Royal Baby Be in Line For the Throne?

 The arrival of Prince William and Kate Middleton's third child not only makes 2-year-old Princess Charlotte a big sister but perhaps the world's most famous middle child as well.
-Even though she may have to fight for a little more of her parents' attention now that her baby brother is here, Charlotte will probably be pleased to know that thanks to a change in a centuries-old royal rule, the one thing the new baby can't take from her is her place in line for the British throne.
+Even though she may have to fight for a little more of her parents' attention now that her baby brother Prince Louis is here, Charlotte will probably be pleased to know that thanks to a change in a centuries-old royal rule, the one thing baby Louis can't take from her is her place in line for the British throne.

 Under the Act of Settlement of 1701, all brothers would be allowed to jump ahead of their sisters in the line of succession, meaning that even if a girl was born first, the arrival of her younger brother would immediately move her down the list.
 Modern examples of the system of male primogeniture include Princess Anne, who is the second born and only daughter of Queen Elizabeth II; at the time of her birth, Anne was third in line for the throne after her mother, then-Princess Elizabeth, and her older brother Prince Charles — but with the births of Princes Andrew and Edward after her, Anne slipped down to fifth.